xueer-w/greedySnake/README.md

 Your feedback and suggestions are valuable for improving this learning resource!

-# begin playing snake game
+# Begin playing snake game
 to begin the snake game:

     use ArrowUp         ^   for                    up control;

     use ArrowLeft       <   for                    left control;